-If engaged in trade or business: Using California amounts, complete and attach federal Schedule C, Profit or Loss from Business, federal Schedule C-EZ, Net Profit from Business, federal Schedule E, Supplemental Income and Loss, and/or Schedule F (Form 1040) Profit or Loss From Farming.
+If engaged in trade or business: Using California amounts, complete and attach federal Schedule C (Form 1040), Profit or Loss from Business, federal Schedule E (Form 1040), Supplemental Income and Loss, and/or federal Schedule F (Form 1040), Profit or Loss From Farming.
 Follow federal instructions for "Depreciation, Depletion, and Amortization" regarding dividing the deductions between the fiduciary and the beneficiaries.

-Form 109 filers: Enter the total on Form 109, Part II, Line 21a.
+Form 109 filers: Enter the total on Form 109, Part II, line 21a.

-Form 199 filers: Enter the total on Form 199, Side II, Part II, line 16.
+Form 199 filers: Enter the total on Form 199, Part II, line 16.